flipperdevices/flipperzero-firmware/applications/external/bt_trigger/README-catalog.md

-# BT Trigger

-Control your smartphone camera via your Flipper Zero

 With the BT Trigger app, you can remotely take pictures with the help of your Flipper Zero via Bluetooth Low Energy.

 To take a picture remotely, do as follows: